-Charles Krauthammer is an American Pulitzer Prize-winning syndicated columnist, author, political commentator, and physician.
-His weekly column is syndicated to more than 400 newspapers worldwide and he is regular contributor for FOX News Channel, where he makes frequent appearances on Special Report with Bret Baier, The O’Reilly Factor and other FOX News shows.
+Charles Krauthammer was a Pulitzer Prize-winning syndicated columnist, author, political commentator, and physician.
+His weekly column was syndicated to more than 400 newspapers worldwide, and he was a regular contributor for FOX News Channel, where he made frequent appearances on Special Report with Bret Baier, The O’Reilly Factor and other FOX News shows.
 Prior to his career in journalism, Krauthammer served as a speech writer to Vice President Walter Mondale in 1980 and as chief resident in psychiatry at the Massachusetts General Hospital.

 Krauthammer graduated from McGill University with a B.A. in political science and economics.
 He went on to become a Commonwealth Scholar at Balliol College in Oxford and earned his M.D. from Harvard Medical School.